 Mercur as the centre of the Tria Prima is the origin of the lower half of the air (hot and humid) and the upper half of the water (cold and humid).
 It is in fact the compensation of the extremes of the Sulphur (upper) formed by fire (hot and dry) and the upper half of the air (hot and humid) with the Sal (lower) formed by the lower half of water (cold and humid) and the earth (cold and dry).

 Therefore we have the following correspondences between matter of the macrocosm (world) and components of the microcosm ( human):

-Sulphur = fire + superior air = superior spirit;
+Sulphur = fire + higher air = superior spirit;

-Mercur = lower air + upper water = Middle Soul;
+Mercur = lower air + higher water = Middle Soul;

 Sal = lower water + earth = lower body.